boaz001/caffe-cpp-examples/README.md

 Now you can navigate to a example in the ```src``` directory and follow the instructions in each README.md

+## Notes
+The source of some examples are derived from the caffe tools.
+It was never my intent to write super efficient code but rather some small simple examples of how to use Caffe in C++.

 ## License
 MIT (see LICENSE for details)